fiu-cloud/distribute-compute/README.md

 # Description
-This docker image is a self contained example doing distributed linear regression.
+This docker image is a self contained example of privacy preserving distributed linear regression (gradient descent).

 # Scenario
 There are 3 parties. y, x1, x2.
 Party y contains the labels and party x1 and x2 each contain a predictor.